-The intervals between rounds shall be one minute's duration for all MMA contests.
-The Timekeeper will announce "Seconds out" in a loud clear voice ten (10) Seconds before the interval is up and sound a warning buzzer or whistle, indicating the Seconds must leave the ring and all foreign objects must be removed from the ring & apron.
+The intervals between rounds shall be one (1) minute's duration for all contests.
+The Timekeeper will announce "Seconds out" in a loud clear voice ten (10) seconds before the interval is up and sound a warning buzzer or whistle, indicating the Seconds must leave the ring.
+All foreign objects must be removed from the ring & apron.